 According to the FDA Food Code, all perishable foods that are opened or prepared should be thrown out after 7 days, maximum.
 No leftovers should survive in your fridge for longer than that.
 Some foods should be even be thrown away before the 7 day mark.

 What happens if you eat 2 week old chicken?

 Eating spoiled chicken can cause foodborne illness, also known as food poisoning. … It’s always best to discard chicken that you suspect has gone bad.
 Summary.
 Eating spoiled chicken can cause food poisoning, even if it’s cooked thoroughly.

-What happens if you eat old cooked meat?
+What happens if you eat spoiled soup?

 “If you do eat a food past the expiration date [and the food] is spoiled, you could develop symptoms of food poisoning,” said registered dietitian nutritionist Summer Yule, MS. The symptoms of foodborne illness can include fever, chills, stomach cramps, diarrhea, nausea, and vomiting.

 Is it safe to eat vegetable soup left out overnight?

 Soup Left Out Overnight: Is It Still Safe to Eat? … According the expert McGee consulted, soup or stock left to cool overnight, then reboiled for 10 minutes and properly refrigerated in the morning is still safe to eat because it isn’t cool long enough for the bacteria to germinate and reproduce up to dangerous levels.

 How long can you leave soup on the stove?